CLATR will sponsor several activities at the 2021 National AALAS Meeting

-CLATR will once again offer a luncheon for trainees and experienced laboratory animal professionals alike.
-The "speed networking" format ensures that you will maximize your contacts with your current and future colleagues.
-Come meet new people and share your experiences!
+CLATR is excited to continue the proud tradition of bringing trainees and experienced laboratory animal professionals together for a mentoring session.
+The "speed networking" format ensures maximization of contacts with current and future colleagues.
+Come meet new people and share your experiences virtually!

 Pathology Quiz Bowl Co-sponsored with IDEXX BioResearch

-Two special platform sessions dedicated solely to trainees and their research.
-Join us for an exciting morning of ground breaking research from future field leaders!
+CLATR sponsors two special platform sessions dedicated solely to trainees and their research.
+Join our on-demand sessions for exciting and ground-breaking research from future field leaders!

 Wallace P. Rowe Lecture & Bhatt Award Winner